 Artificial intelligence, or AI, is already transforming the face of marketing as we know it.
-Beyond just another trend or buzzword, AI technology can help to optimize and speed up many different marketing tasks, improving customer experiences and driving conversions.
+Beyond just another trend or buzzword, AI technology can help to optimize and speed up many different marketing tasks, improving customer satisfaction and driving conversions.

 1. Eliminate Repetitive Tasks

 AI is highly efficient at performing repetitive tasks, meaning machines can take away the majority of this work from human marketers.
-This frees up time and resources for higher value tasks such as following up on leads and communicating directly with customers.
+This frees up time and resources for higher-value tasks such as following up on leads and communicating directly with customers.

 Some examples of AI-powered marketing automation include personalizing customer experiences, responding to customer interactions, and contacting leads at optimal times using the channels with the highest chance of success.

 Chatbots are not only more cost-effective than hiring more team members to deal with inquiries, but they can also deal with inquiries in a more efficient and sometimes even more “human” way.
-Machines never have a bad day unlike humans so they can be relied on to always be polite, engaging, and likable.
+Machines never have a bad day unlike humans so they can be relied on to always be polite, engaging, and likeable.

 3. Optimize User Experiences

-It’s always a challenge for marketers to balance the desire for high sales and conversion rates with websites and apps that are user friendly.
+It’s always a challenge for marketers to balance the desire for high sales and conversion rates with websites and apps that are user-friendly.
 And yet, focusing on UX provides benefits on both sides.
 This is because, when customers have a better experience with your front-facing technology, they’re more likely to want further interactions with your brand.

-AI can be used to automatically adapt UX based on user interactions in real time.
+AI can be used to automatically adapt UX based on user interactions in real-time.
 This is not only more efficient than traditional testing and optimization cycles, but it also means that UX can be adapted to the needs of each individual.

 4. Improve Content Marketing